-A student possessing or using tobacco/paraphernalia including but not limited to cigarettes, e-cigarettes, juuls. juulpods, cigars, smokeless tobacco, etc. on school owned property or at any school activity will be subject to ISS school discipline and given a citation from the School Resource Office and be subject to a court date and fine.
-A student in possession of any tobacco/paraphernalia including but not limited to cigarettes, e-cigarettes, juuls, juulpods, cigars, smokeless tobacco, etc. product twice at school may be recommended for expulsion. removal from Central Nine.
-Students under the age of 18 years will also be given a tobacco citation from the School Resource Officer and be subject to a court date and fine.
+A student possessing or using tobacco/paraphernalia including but not limited to cigarettes, e-cigarettes, juuls. juulpods, cigars, smokeless tobacco, etc. on school owned property or at any school activity will be subject to - school discipline and given a citation from the School Resource Office and be subject to a court date and fine.
+A student in possession of any tobacco/paraphernalia including but not limited to cigarettes, e-cigarettes, juuls, juulpods, cigars, smokeless tobacco, etc. product twice at school may be recommended for - removal from Central Nine.